Frederick Carder: Family life

 Frederick Carder was born in the village of Wordsley, near Stourbridge, in Staffordshire, England on September 18, 1863, to parents Caleb and Ann Carder.
 Caleb Carder worked as a salesperson for his father, George Carder, at his pottery, Ley's, formed around 1810.
 Caleb and his brothers (Frederick's uncles) Joshua and Henry took over pottery after George died, though Caleb ran the pottery business alone for many years.
 After Caleb's retirement, Frederick's younger brothers Albert and Arthur took over.
 Frederick Carder also had older brothers named Will and George and an older sister named Annie.

 Frederick Carder married Annie Walker on May 21, 1887, in Dudley, Worcestershire.
 They had three children: a daughter Gladys (1889-1969), a son Stanley (1892-29 January 1899), and a son Cyril (1893-1918).
 Annie died in May 1943.

 Education

 Carder left school at age 14 to work in his father's pottery.
-He enrolled in night school at the Strourbridge School of Art and the Dudley Mechanic Institute, where he studied chemistry.
+He enrolled in night school at the Stourbridge School of Art and the Dudley Mechanic Institute, where he studied chemistry.
 In 1891, Carder started at the Wordsley School of Art for glassworkers.
 In 1960, Alfred University honored Carder with an honorary doctorate degree.